-In the Diagram the ‘addresser’ (the speaker) appears on the left and the ‘addressee’ (the listener) on the right.
-It contains four positions connected with language.
-The positions Above the line are conscious, while those below the line are unconscious.
-The ‘agent’ is the position of the conscious aspect of the ‘speaker.’
-He faces the ‘Other,’ the ‘listener,’ on the conscious level.
-The ‘Agent’ is motivated in his speech by his unconscious ‘truth.’
-The ‘production’ is the unconscious outcome or result, of the ‘Other’s’ response to the ‘speaker’s’ petition.
-In each type of discourse different terms are placed in the positions that take place in the scheme that represent the discourse.
-Therefore, there are different places for impossibility and inability, different aspects of discourse are repressed or fail to be communicated within the four different discourses.
-Although the Lacanian model of discourse is a communication model, this communication includes not only messages from the speaker to the other, the addressee (listener) on the conscious, rational level, but also bears an unconscious dimension.
+In the diagram, the “addresser” (the speaker) appears on the left and the “addressee” (the listener) on the right.
+Four positions connected with language are illustrated.
+Those above the line are conscious; those below are unconscious.
+The “agent” occupies the position of the conscious aspect of the “speaker.”
+He faces the “Other,” the “listener,” on the conscious level.
+The “agent” is motivated in speech by his unconscious “truth.”
+The “production” is the unconscious outcome or result of the “Other’s” response to the “speaker’s” petition.
+In each type of discourse, different terms are placed in the positions that represent the discourse in the scheme.
+Therefore, there are different places for impossibility and inability; different aspects of discourse are repressed or fail to be communicated within the four different discourses.
+Although the Lacanian model of discourse is a communication model, this communication includes more than messages from the speaker to the other, the addressee (listener), on the conscious, rational level; it has an unconscious dimension as well.
 The message aimed at the listener is also intended for the speaker and returns to the latter with enhanced meaning.

-The ‘discourse of master’ describes a social connection in which the ‘speaker’ demands of the ‘listener’ knowledge, which is passed on via the language, the network of signifiers.
-The knowledge which returns from the ‘listener’ confirms and validates for the speaker his status as ‘Master signifier’, which identifies him as the leader (and in the case of our story as the head of the beit midrash).
-The ‘Master signifier’ is any signifier with which the subject identifies, or whom he opposes, via the establishment of a powerful positive or negative value.
-It is only established as such a posteriori, from the information or knowledge provided by the second signifier.
-At this point the unconscious subject breaks out.
-The subject identified with the ‘Master signifier’ ignores the unconscious truth which motivates him (he, too, is an absent subject, who desires something).
-The ‘Master signifier,’ with whom he identifies, provides the illusion – to him as well as to those surrounding him – that he is a complete, perfect subject.
-His unconscious revelation (his desires and the fact that he is imperfect) does not necessarily lower his social status; it merely reveals his vapidity.
+The “Master discourse” describes a social connection in which the “speaker” demands of the “listener” knowledge, which is passed on via the language, the network of signifiers.
+The knowledge that returns from the “listener” confirms and validates for the speaker his or her status as “Master signifier,” which identifies her or him as the leader (in our context, the head of the beit midrash).
+The “Master signifier” is any signifier with whom the subject identifies or, by establishing a powerful positive or negative value, opposes.
+She or he is established as such only a posteriori, from information or knowledge provided by the second signifier.
+At this point, the unconscious subject breaks out.
+The subject identified with the “Master signifier” ignores the unconscious truth that motivates him or her (she or he, too, is an absent subject, who desires something).
+The “Master signifier,” with whom he or she identifies, provides the illusion—to him/herself and to those surrounding—that he or she is a complete, perfect subject.
+Master signifiers’ unconscious revelations (their desires and the fact of their imperfection) do not necessarily diminish their social status; they merely reveal their vapidity.

-According to Lacan, one should note that in organizational discourse the ‘Master signifier’ is not necessarily realized in the image of the manager heading the organization, but rather in he who controls and actually manages the organization’s discourse.
-In other words, people from other echelons, who are attempting to define the topic and content of the organization’s discussion, may take the place of the ‘Master signifier.’
-In retrospect, their role as Master will be received, as is usual, via the information-knowledge (recognition and validation) granted by the other participants in the organization, of which the organization’s ‘formal’ manager’ may be one.
+According to Lacan, one should note that in an organizational discourse the “Master signifier” is realized not in the image of the manager who heads the organization but in the person who controls and actually manages the organization’s discourse.
+In other words, people on other echelons who attempt to define the topic and content of the organization’s discussion may supplant the “Master signifier.”
+In retrospect, their role as Master will be received, as usual, via the information-knowledge (recognition and validation) granted by the other participants in the organization, of which the organization’s titular manager may be one.

-Babylonian Talmud, Bava Metzi'a 84:a - the story divided into scenes
+Babylonian Talmud, Bava Metzi‘a 84a—the Story Divided into Scenes

 One day R. Yohanan was swimming in the Jordan.